Rajoooooo/Salesforce-Capstone/README.md

 Lastly, in Activity 4, I created two additional dashboards using other reports from the Reports Milestone.
 Each dashboard focused on specific business areas—such as Booking & Payment Insights and Employee & Package Overview—helping provide better management visibility across CRM operations.
 All dashboards were saved in appropriate folders and structured with clear, well-labeled charts to ensure readability and usefulness.

+## Milestone 19: Lightning Web Component Creation

+To dynamically display travel packages based on a selected country during booking, I implemented a Lightning Web Component (LWC) integrated with an Apex Controller.
+First, I created an Apex class named TravelPackageController via the Developer Console.
+This class includes a method getPackagesByCountry, which queries all travel packages where the Country__c matches the selected input.

+Next, using the Lightning Studio Chrome extension, I created a new LWC named TravelPackageSelector, exposing it to App, Home, and Record pages.
+In the HTML file, I designed a simple interface with a country dropdown (lightning-combobox) and a display card for the matching travel packages.
+The JavaScript file (travelPackageSelector.js) handles the country selection and fetches matching records from Apex using @wire-like imperative call with getPackagesByCountry.

+I defined a static list of countries in the JS file for selection, and based on user interaction, the UI dynamically updates to show the available packages—without any page reload.
+Each package card displays important details like name, type, duration, guide availability, places covered, and more.
+The component metadata XML (.js-meta.xml) ensures it's accessible on different Lightning pages.

+With this setup, users now have a dynamic, user-friendly interface to view only relevant travel packages based on the selected country, improving the overall booking experience.